JericoFX/advance-mechanic/README.md

 1. Download and extract the resource to your resources folder
 2. Add `ensure advanced-mechanic` to your server.cfg
 3. Import the SQL file to your database
+4. Import `fluid_data_migration.sql` to add fluid data columns
-4. Configure the resource in `config.lua`
+5. Configure the resource in `config.lua`
-5. Restart your server
+6. Restart your server

 ## Database Setup